krzyzanowskim/STTextView/README.md

 ### Open Source license

-If you are creating an open source application under a license compatible with the [GNU GPL license v3](https://www.gnu.org/licenses/gpl-3.0.html), you may use STTextView under the terms of the GPLv3.
+If you are creating an open-source application under a license compatible with the [GNU GPL license v3](https://www.gnu.org/licenses/gpl-3.0.html), you may use STTextView under the terms of the GPLv3.

 ### Commercial license

 Get one [starting from €5](https://krzyzanowskim.gumroad.com/l/sttextview).

-If you want to use STTextView to develop non open sourced product, and applications, the Commercial license is the appropriate license.
+If you want to use STTextView to develop non open sourced products and applications, the Commercial license is the appropriate license.
 With this option, your source code is kept proprietary.
-Which means, you won't have to change your whole application source code to an open source license.
+This means, you won't have to change your whole application source code to an open-source license.
 [Purchase a STTextView Commercial License](https://krzyzanowskim.gumroad.com/l/sttextview)